 Water came out of the tap.
 If someone had suggested bottling it and charging more than gasoline for it they would have become a laughing stock.

-The one thing that we never ever had on/at our table in the fifties...was elbows, hats and cell phones!
+The one thing that we never ever had on at our table in the fifties...was elbows or hats!